 In 2010 L5R celebrated its 15th Anniversary with many major events, new prizes, more free cards, and a special flashback set that brought back some of the most popular cards in the history of the game.
 2010 also saw the largest World Championships event at Gen Con in the past 7 years.

-2011 will see the release of War of Honor, an all new tile-based multiplayer format for L5R that will come with 4 pre-constructed decks.
+2011 saw the release of War of Honor, an all new tile-based multiplayer format for L5R that comes with 4 pre-constructed decks.